danyaberezun/KEEPs/README.md

 The current type system implementation collects such statements (smart casts) only for separate variables, which makes these examples ill-typed.
 Let us explain how we can extend the Kotlin type system to support subtyping reconstruction.

+## Overall structure of the approach

+The broad structure of the approach is as follows:

+1. We utilize **type intersection statements** collected by the existing mechanism for smart-casts.
+   **Type intersection statements** are of the form `A & B` which means that some value of a type `A` was successfully checked for a type `B`.
+2. We apply the subtyping reconstruction algorithm to these statements, resulting in new bounds for generic type variables, denoted as **subtyping reconstruction results**.
+3. We propagate **subtyping reconstruction results** through the control-flow graph.
+4. We supply the type checker with the **subtyping reconstruction results** to improve type inference and type checking.

 ## Subtyping reconstruction

 ### Bounds inference algorithm